HRizwan1/2019-team-06f/reports/sprint-04/report.md

 1. Language and Framework of Choice:

   * HTML-5 and CSS are rendered using PHP
-  * Javascript / jQuery is used for the photo slideshow on the gallery page
+  * Javascript is used for the photo slideshow on the gallery page
   * PHP is used for login and registering processes
   * Vagrant/Packer are used for building and automating the building of the servers
   * Apache 2.4.18 (Ubuntu) web server hosts HTML, PHP, Javascript, and CSS